Population structure and ageing

 A population and housing census was conducted in all EU Member States, EFTA countries and EU candidate countries in 2011.
 It is usual practice for countries to revise their annual population estimates once the results of the population and housing census have become available.
 Population estimates based on the results of the census may introduce breaks in series for the size and structure of populations.

 Eurostat provides information for a wide range of demographic data.
 Data on population includes breakdowns by several characteristics, such as age, sex, marital status and educational attainment.

 Eurostat produces population projections at a national level every three years.
-These projections are what-if scenarios that aim to provide information about the likely future size and age structure of the population based on assumptions of future trends in fertility, life expectancy and migration; the latest projection exercise was EUROPOP2015.
+These projections are what-if scenarios that aim to provide information about the likely future size and age structure of the population based on assumptions of future trends in fertility, life expectancy and migration.

 Eurostat’s population projections are used by the European Commission to analyse the likely impact of ageing populations on public spending.
 Increased social expenditure related to population ageing, in the form of pensions, healthcare and institutional or private (health)care, is likely to result in a higher burden for the working-age population.

 A number of important policies, notably in social and economic fields, use demographic data for planning actions, monitoring and evaluation programmes — for example, population ageing and its likely effects on the sustainability of public finances and welfare provisions, or the economic and social impact of demographic change.